-Stop the Saddle River Deer & Coyote Hunt
+Stop the Saddle River Deer, Coyote, & Fox Hunt

-I oppose the Mayor & Council’s recent Resolution to bring lethal weapons to Saddle River to kill deer and coyotes.
+I oppose the Mayor & Council’s recent Resolution to bring lethal weapons to Saddle River to kill deer, coyotes and fox.

 Saddle River deer are not biologically overpopulated.
 The local deer, who have not been hunted, are stable.
 There is no urgent need for a hunt other than that engineered by hunter and Councilman Paul Schulstad and others eager for Saddle River to be “the gateway” for hunters in Bergen County.